Illustration for 16 to 18 Year Olds

 Hi, this is Laura McKendry.
 I’m a freelance illustrator and specialise in portraying the natural world - animals, plants, food, wildlife… I love to draw!
 Whether I’m working in charcoal, graphite, watercolour or ink.
 I thrive on the excitement and trepidation that comes from creating new work and love engendering this process in students.
 I’ve taught on the Enhanced Illustration and Illustrating Animals short courses at Central Saint Martin’s with Bill and Sion over the past few years and always find it exciting and enriching to see the diversity of work that emerges from students of all ages and backgrounds.
 Having done several short courses myself over the years, I understand their beauty in offering a relatively brief, but intense, opportunity to learn new techniques and develop existing skills.
 They’ve always reinvigorated my own professional practice, and I’m very excited to see what emerges this term.
 I hope to see you there!

-Hi, this is Sion Ap Tomos, I’m an illustrator and educator and I eat, drink and breathe drawing!
-I love talking about it, demonstrating it, sharing knowledge about it and helping people to get the most out of doing it.
-I don’t think it matters why you want to draw it’s just good for you - another way to communicate which is no bad thing to have in my opinion.
+Hi, this is Sion Ap Tomos, I’m an illustrator, artist and educator and I eat, drink and breathe drawing and illustration!
+I love talking about these subjects, demonstrating them, sharing knowledge about them and helping people to get the most out of doing them.

-I’ve been talking about and teaching drawing for 16 years including 10 years on the Central Saint Martins Illustration/Graphics BA program.
-I love teaching on short courses in particular with the emphasis on sharing practical knowledge and helping students to use what we pass on in a way that works for them.
+I’ve been talking about and teaching the subjects of drawing and illustration for nearly 20 years and I love teaching on short courses in particular with the emphasis on sharing practical knowledge and helping students to use what we pass on in a way that works for them.

 Please bring some drawing materials that you currently have such as pencils/coloured pencils/pens/crayons/pastels, it doesn’t matter what you have exactly just bring the things that you like working with and that you have in your pencil case (if you have one).
 There will be materials available for you to use in the studio as well so don’t worry if you don’t have many things and don’t feel you have to bring a large amount, just your favourites.